Ankar-G/Pharmaceutical-Sales-Prescription-Market-Performance-Analytics/README.md

 Which territories are hitting their targets, and which ones need attention?
 Which distributors are performing well, and which are underdelivering?

-This project addresses that gap by building a structured SQL + Power BI solution that consolidates commercial data into clear, actionable dashboards.
+This project addresses that gap by building a structured Power BI solution that consolidates commercial data into clear, actionable dashboards.

 🎯 Business Objectives